Deepest-Project/README/README.md

 ## Welcome!
-Here are some descriptions for our git page.
+Welcome to the Deepest git page!
+We will provide descriptions of us and our page here.

 ## About Deepest
 We are enthusiasts of **deep learning** from Seoul, Korea.
-Deepest consists of researchers/engineers from field/school with a wide rage of interests/backgrounds.
+**Deepest** consists of researchers and engineers with a wide rage of interests and backgrounds from both field and school.

 ## About our Git page
-Our repositories mainly consist of **project implementations** and **paper reviews.**
-These repositories are categorized primarily through the following criteria:
+Our repositories are categorized primarily by the following criteria:
 ```
 Vision
 Audio/Speech Processing